Everything You Need To Know About Hybrid Appraisals

 What Are Hybrid Appraisals Used For?

-Hybrid appraisals are mostly used for mortgage and servicing purposes, not for purchasing or refinancing.
-The most common uses of hybrid appraisals include updating a loan value, assessing how a loan is performing or in the case of preforeclosure or foreclosure.
+Some common reasons a lender might utilize a hybrid appraisal include updating a loan value, assessing how a loan is performing or in the case of pre-foreclosure or foreclosure.

 Why Are Hybrid Appraisals Popular?

 Hybrid appraisals are becoming increasingly popular because they’re faster, more efficient and better utilize an appraiser’s expertise.

 Hybrid appraisals benefit appraisers by limiting their scope of work and making better use of their skill sets.
 Instead of having them drive out to take measurements and photos, appraisers can stay at their desks and focus on the higher-level work of analyzing the property and performing the valuation.

 These types of appraisals are often touted as being significantly cheaper than a traditional appraisal.
 However, while hybrid appraisals can be more affordable than traditional appraisals, they aren’t always, especially in today’s fast-moving markets where demand is high.

 According to HomeAdvisor.com, the cost of an appraisal can range between $312 – $419, though this can vary depending on your home and where you live.
 City dwellers or those in remote locations, for example, can typically expect to pay more than this.

 The Bottom Line